opendocsg/slw-judgments-backfill/2014_SGHC_7/report.md

  [emphasis added]

-54     In _Public Prosecutor v Law Aik Meng_ [2007] 2 SLR(R) 814, V K Rajah J (as he then was) mentioned that offenders who abused a position of authority to satisfy their sexual urges would be met with harsh penal consequences (at [24] and [25]):
+54     In _Public Prosecutor v Law Aik Meng_ <span class="citation">[2007] 2 SLR(R) 814</span>, V K Rajah J (as he then was) mentioned that offenders who abused a position of authority to satisfy their sexual urges would be met with harsh penal consequences (at [24] and [25]):

- 24 General deterrence aims to educate and deter other like-minded members of the general public by making an example of a particular offender: Meeran bin Mydin v PP [1998] 1 SLR(R) 522 at [9] (" Meeran bin Mydin ").
+ 24 General deterrence aims to educate and deter other like-minded members of the general public by making an example of a particular offender: Meeran bin Mydin v PP <span class="citation">[1998] 1 SLR(R) 522</span> at [9] (" Meeran bin Mydin ").
 Premeditated offences aside, there are many other situations where general deterrence assumes significance and relevance.
 These may relate to the type and/or circumstances of a particular offence.
 Some examples of the types of offences, which warrant general deterrence are:

 ## ...

  (b) Offences against vulnerable victims: Offences against vulnerable victims often create deep judicial disquiet and general deterrence must necessarily constitute an important consideration in the sentencing of perpetrators.
-In PP v NF [2006] 4 SLR(R) 849, at [42], I stated as follows:
+In PP v NF <span class="citation">[2006] 4 SLR(R) 849</span>, at [42], I stated as follows:

  [O]ur courts would be grievously remiss if they did not send an unequivocal and uncompromising message to all would-be sex offenders that abusing a relationship or a position of authority in order to gratify sexual impulse will inevitably be met with the harshest penal consequences.
 In such cases, the sentencing principle of general deterrence must figure prominently and be unmistakably reflected in the sentencing equation. [emphasis added]